dfisher95350/dfisher95350.github.io/experience/index.md

 # Experience

-Here you'll find a general overview of my technical experience and interests, with the context of my private repositories here on GitHub.
+Here you'll find a general overview of my technical experience and interests, in the context of my private repositories here on GitHub.
 For a detailed, chronological view, see my [Employment](../employment) and [Education](../education) histories.
 For my technical "origin story", see [About Me](../about).
 (Or return to the [top](../index.md) page.)

 ## General